-Outschool offers a huge range of online classes with different formats and lengths.
+Outschool offers a huge range of online classes with different formats.
+Most classes on Outschool are live online classes.

 Live online classes

-Most classes on Outschool are live online classes that meet over group video chat at scheduled times.
-A live class could meet just once, or many times over a semester.
+Live online classes include live meetings over video chat at scheduled times.
+A class could meet just once, or many times over a semester.
 Classes are more than the live meetings - most classes also involve independent work before or after the live meetings.

 Here's an example of a live online class:

 Flexible schedule classes

-Outschool also supports 'flexible schedule' classes that don't involve live, scheduled meetings.
+Outschool also supports 'flexible schedule' classes that don't involve scheduled live meetings.
 These classes have a specific start and end date and lots of student-teacher and student-student interaction.
 The interaction is focused on asynchronous messaging using the Outschool classroom, games and activities, discussion and in-depth analysis, and occasionally video chats that are arranged on a custom basis.

 Class Length: One-Time, Short, Semester, Ongoing